 Has Sheryl K. Sandberg been buying or selling shares of Meta Platforms?

-Sheryl K. Sandberg has not been actively trading shares of Facebook during the last ninety days.
+Sheryl K. Sandberg has not been actively trading shares of Facebook within the last three months.
 Most recently, Sheryl Sandberg sold 55,000 shares of the business's stock in a transaction on Wednesday, October 23rd.
 The shares were sold at an average price of $184.74, for a transaction totalling $10,160,700.00.

 Meta Platforms' insider roster includes Christopher Cox (Insider), David Fischer (CRO), David Fischer (CRO), Jan Koum (Director), Marne Levine (Insider), Jennifer Newstead (VP), Sheryl Sandberg (COO), Michael Schroepfer (CTO), Colin Stretch (VP and General Counsel), Susan Taylor (CAO), David Wehner (CFO), David Wehner (CFO), Mark Zuckerberg (CEO), and Mark Zuckerberg (CEO).

 Are insiders buying or selling shares of Meta Platforms?